Razer BlackShark V2 Pro Wireless 2020 Headphones Review

 Our Verdict

-The Razer BlackShark V2 Pro are adequate for neutral sound.
+The Razer BlackShark V2 Pro are decent for neutral sound.
 Their default sound profile is bass-heavy, so it may be a bit overwhelming or muddy for listeners who prefer a neutral sound.
 Fortunately, there's a 10-band graphic EQ available on the Razer Synapse software to help you adjust their sound to your liking.

 Pros